digital-overdose/digital-overdose.github.io/README.md

 export const TAG_XXXX: Tag = { name: 'Random' }
 ```

-Then you simply need to reference it from the `routing/app.sub-routes-XXXX.ts` and update `static.routes.txt`, `static.routes.ts`, `sitemap.xml` and `rss.xml` and you'll be all set.
+Then you simply need to reference it from the `routing/app.sub-routes-XXXX.ts` and update `static.paths.txt`, `static.paths.ts`, `sitemap.xml` and `rss.xml` and you'll be all set.

 ### Adding an article